Generic Name: Methadone hydrochloride

 Desipramine: Blood levels of desipramine have increased with concurrent Methadone administration.

 Anticholinergics or other drugs with anticholinergic activity when used concurrently with opioids may result in increased risk of urinary retention and/or severe constipation, which may lead to paralytic ileus.
-Monitor patients for signs of urinary retention or reduced gastric motility when Methadone hydrochloride tablets are used concurrently with anticholinergic drugs.
+Monitor patients for signs of urinary retention or reduced gastric motility when Methadone hydrochloride tablets is used concurrently with anticholinergic drugs.

 USE IN SPECIFIC POPULATIONS